filecoin-project/specs/zigzag-porep.md

 func ChallengesForLayer(challenge Challenge, layer uint) uint {

     switch challenge.Type {
-        case Fixed:
+      // TODO: remove ambiguity, there should not be a "fixed" case case Fixed:
             return challenge.Count
         case Tapered:
-            assert(layer < LAYERS)
+      // TODO: current calculation is incorrect and does not match claim6 from Fisch2019, it should look more like: https://observablehq.com/d/bbabac1947b79011#gen_zigzag_taper assert(layer < LAYERS)
             l := (LAYERS - 1) - layer
             r := 1.0 - TAPER;